Myriophyllum spicatum: Impact

-Control
+Control and management

+It is impossible to completely eradicate the species once Eurasian watermilfoil is established.
+As a result, removal must be done to reduce an infestation to levels affordably controlled, with continued maintenance thereafter.
+Effective management techniques include insect biocontrol and hand-harvesting of the plant.

 The aquatic moth Acentria ephemerella, the water veneer moth, feeds upon and damages this water milfoil.
 It has been used as an agent of biological pest control against the plant in North America.
 The milfoil weevil (Euhrychiopsis lecontei) has also been used as biocontrol.

-Another method for biocontrol is Grass Carp, (one of the Asian Carp species) which have been bred as sterile, is sometimes released into affected areas, since these fish primarily feed on aquatic plants and have proven effective at controlling the spread.
-However, the carp prefer many native species to the milfoil and will usually decimate preferred species before eating the milfoil.
-In Washington State the success rate of Grass Carp has been less than expected.
-They were used in 98 lakes and 39 percent of them had no submerged plant life left after only a short time.
+Another method for biocontrol is grass carp, (one of the Asian carp species) which have been bred as sterile and is sometimes released into affected areas.
+These fish primarily feed on aquatic plants and have proven effective at controlling the spread.
+However, the carp prefer many native species over the milfoil and will usually devastate preferred species before eating the milfoil.
+In Washington State the success rate of grass carp has been less than expected, where they were used in 98 lakes, and 39 percent of them had no submerged plant life left after only a short time.

-Since roughly 2000, hand-harvesting of invasive milfoils has shown much success as a management technique.
+Hand-harvesting of invasive milfoils has shown much success as a management technique since around 2000.
 Several organizations in the New England states have undertaken large scale, lake-wide hand-harvesting management programs with extremely successful results.
-Acknowledgment had to be made that it is impossible to completely eradicate the species once it is established.
-As a result, maintenance must be done once an infestation has been reduced to affordably controlled levels.
 Well trained divers with proper techniques have been able to effectively control and then maintain many lakes, especially in the Adirondack Park in Northern New York where chemicals, mechanical harvesters, and other disruptive and largely unsuccessful management techniques are banned.
 After only three years of hand harvesting in Saranac Lake the program was able to reduce the amount harvested from over 18 tons to just 800 pounds per year.

 In order to prevent damages from mass growth of the plant in lakes, the water level can be lowered.
 By freezing out the bottom of the bank in the winter months, the population of the plant decreases.

-Management and spread prevention
+Spread prevention

 Trailering boats has proven to be a significant vector by which Eurasian milfoil is able to spread and proliferate across otherwise disconnected bodies of water.
-Effective methods for mitigating this spread, are visual inspections with subsequent hand removal or pressure washing upon boat removal.
+Effective methods for mitigating this spread include visual inspections with subsequent hand removal and pressure washing upon boat removal.
 In the Okanagan River Basin of south-central British Columbia, a specially-adapted rototiller is used to dredge shallow water to damage or destroy the root system.